abunai-dev/.github/profile/README.md

 ## Structure

-The repositories of this organization contain all relevant ABUNAI artifacts.
-To be continued...
+The repositories of this organization contain all relevant ABUNAI artifacts:

+* [Uncertainty Impact Analysis](https://github.com/abunai-dev/UncertaintyImpactAnalysis) contains the prototype implementaion of an analysis to predict the impact of uncertainty on confidentiality
+* [Case Study: Corona Warn App](https://github.com/abunai-dev/CaseStudy-CoronaWarnApp) contains a case study to evaluate our analyses using the German Corona Warn App